magento/architecture/design-documents/storefront/pricing.md

 - t2 - New price for customer group was introduced on the monolith side
   - Message broker checks if price book for specified customer group exists on storefront and create new price book if needed
   - Message broker assigns product to the new price book and set appropriate price
-- t3 - New catalog price rule was created on the monolith side.
-Catalog price rule has start and end dates.
-  - Message broker checks if price book for specified customer group exists on storefront and create new price book if needed
-  - Message broker detects products matched by the rule
-  - Message broker calculate prices apply discounts for selected products and write prices to price book
-- Alternative t3
+- t3-t7
-  - Monolith detects matched products and fire `price_changed` events for those products.
-Event includes information about affected customer groups.
-Product matches are stored in cache for the later use.
+  - Monolith detects products matched by the rule and fire `price_changed` events for those products.
+Event includes information about affected customer groups and websites.
+"Product by rule" matches are stored in cache for the later use.
   - Message broker call monolith for prices of affected products
   - Monolith calculates prices based on the cache (product matches)
   - Message broker store prices in price book